What Are DISC Personality Styles? Each Style Listed & Explained

 • Fears: Making mistakes, having to show emotions

-• Leadership: Clear communication, strong discipline, goal orientation
+• Leadership: Clear communication, strong discipline

 • Career: Investment analyst, data analyst, software developer